-That day he went home with me in the backseat of my friends car with her show dog in the front.
-The first two days all he did was drink water, shake, and throw up.
+That day, he went home with me in the backseat of my friends car with her show dog in the front.
+For the first two days, all he did was drink water, shake, and throw up.
 I kept him very quiet down in the family room.
 I would just visit him to pet and briefly let the other dogs interact with him.

-Samson was turned into the shelter by his owner for being wild and out of control at 11 mos. old.
-He spent 30 days in the first shelter and his number came up for euthanasia.
-Someone at the shelter thought he deserved a chance and he was transferred to another shelter where he spent another 30 days.
-When his number came up at the second shelter, they were kind enough to contact rescue.
-He was in a rescue foster home when we met at the show.
-He was turned in with his AKC papers but he was never registered.
-Since he was still under 1 year old I contacted the breeder to get the paperwork signed.
-The man who owned the mother told me he mated his pretty dog with a pretty dog down the street.
-To get rid of the puppies his son loaded them up in his pickup truck and sold them on the road during a trip he was making from West Virginia to Ohio.
+Samson was turned into the shelter by his owner for being wild and out of control at 11 months old.
+He spent 30 days in the first shelter, and his number came up for euthanasia.
+Someone at the shelter thought he deserved a chance, and he was transferred to another shelter where he spent another 30 days.
+When his number came up at the second shelter, they were kind enough to contact Tri-State Collie Rescue.
+He was in a foster home when we met at the show.
+He was turned in with his AKC papers, but he was never registered.
+Since he was still under 1 year old, I contacted the breeder to get the paperwork signed.
+The man who owned the mother told me that he mated his pretty dog with a pretty dog down the street.
+To get rid of the puppies, his son loaded them up in his pickup truck and sold them on the road during a trip he was making from West Virginia to Ohio.

 Samson never became a full-fledged obedience dog.
-He had a very gentle laid back personality.
+He had a very gentle, laid-back personality.
 I do not make dogs do it if their heart is not in it.
-He did like to go to the shows.
+He did like to go to the shows, though.
 He loved the attention he got from people and often went just as our companion.
-I did enter him in one Collie Club Match in Columbus where he actually won high in trial.
-I received a huge Rosette, a pewter bud vase, and his name was listed on the roving plaque that went to the different clubs that won in the area.
+I did enter him in one Collie Club Match in Columbus, where he actually won high in trial.
+I received a huge Rosette and a pewter bud vase, and his name was listed on the roving plaque that went to the different clubs that won in the area.
 That was good enough for me.

 Samson excelled as a therapy dog.
-He became a therapy dog certified within the first year I got him.
-This “wild and out of control” dog was the most gentle creature I ever met and I have met hundreds of dogs.
-He moved with great care among toddlers, old people, hospital equipment, etc. I was asked once to go to St. Joseph’s Children’s Home for the severely retarded.
+He became a certified therapy dog within the first year that I had him.
+This “wild and out of control” dog was the gentlest creature I ever met, and I have met hundreds of dogs.
+He moved with great care among toddlers, old people, hospital equipment, etc. I was asked once to go to St. Joseph’s Children’s Home for the severely intellectually disabled.
 Many people at my club would not go here.
 They said it was just too difficult.
-I felt I had to try it because you don’t know unless you try whether you can do it or not.
-When we entered the room where the pet therapy session was going to be I could not believe the devastation that I saw.
-The children looked more like lumps of flesh then anything human.
+I felt I had to try it because you don’t know, unless you try, whether you can do it or not.
+When we entered the room where the pet therapy session was going to be, I could not believe the devastation that I saw.
 Some of the children were there on hospital beds (they had no means of ever sitting up), and some were in wheel chairs with extra-large Plexiglas trays in front.
-The trays were not only used for feeding but to hold the bodies in place.
+The trays were not only used for feeding but to hold their bodies in place.
 I was totally overwhelmed and did not even know how to approach these children for therapy.
 So many of them could not even see or hear.
 But Samson showed me the way.
-He walked up to the first wheelchair, gently placed his front paws on the Plexiglas tray and proceeded to lick the child’s face.
-To Samson, kids are kids and he just loved kids and was happy to be there.
+He walked up to the first wheelchair, gently placed his front paws on the Plexiglas tray, and proceeded to lick the child’s face.
+To Samson, kids are kids, and he just loved kids and was happy to be there.
 He taught me that these were children.
-And as we moved through the room to each child the occasional smile or reaction I got was worth a fortune.
+And as we moved through the room to each child, the occasional smile or reaction I got was worth a fortune.
 Samson gave that to me.

-My niece and nephew’s parents were going through a very nasty divorce and so they were shipped to me in Kentucky to get them out of the way.
+My niece and nephew’s parents were going through a very nasty divorce, and so the children were shipped to me in Kentucky to get them out of the way.
 They were confused and upset.
-These kids did not have pets so they were not exposed to dogs and were not even sure if they like them.
-I remember my nephew laying down on the couch to watch TV and Samson jumped up laid his body against my nephews and put his head on his shoulder.
-I remember my nephew asking me, “Do I have to let him do this?”.
+These kids did not have pets, so they were not exposed to dogs and were not even sure if they like them.
+I remember my nephew laying down on the couch to watch TV, and Samson jumped up laid his body against my nephews and put his head on his shoulder.
+I remember my nephew asking me, “Do I have to let him do this?”
 I told him yes.
-I know that feeling a collie feeds your soul.
+I know that feeling a Collie feeds your soul.
 Slowly I watched my nephew start stroking Samson.
 After that, my nephew never walked down the street to the Ameristop to get a big gulp without getting the leash and taking Samson with him.
 Collies can heal you.

 I brought a horse and took lessons after I turned 40 years old.
-I love animals and I wanted to keep moving and horseback riding seemed the way to do it.
-When I shopped for a barn for the horse I would only accept the barns that allowed me to bring my dogs.
-They are such a big part of my life I could not imagine splitting my time.
-Of course, since I own collies, I had no trouble with them getting along with the horse.
+I love animals, and I wanted to keep moving—horseback riding seemed the way to do it.
+When I shopped for a barn for the horse, I would only accept the barns that allowed me to bring my dogs.
+They are such a big part of my life; I could not imagine splitting my time.
+Of course, since I own Collies, I had no trouble with them getting along with the horse.
 My horse was particularly fond of Samson.
 He used to take his lips and run his mouth down Samson’s spine while lipping his hair.
-(Horses do that to each other manes as a sign of friendship.)
+(Horses do that to each others’ manes as a sign of friendship.)
 Samson always laid patiently next to my horse as I groomed.
 (He once felt comfortable standing underneath my horse’s body.)
-My horse developed a foot fungus and I was required to put some medicine on his feet that may have slightly burned.
-One day Samson was there and I put on the medicine and Samson started crying.
-I checked and checked and there was nothing wrong and nothing he was looking at except the horse.
+My horse developed a foot fungus, and I was required to put some medicine on his feet that may have slightly burned.
+One day Samson was there, and I put on the medicine and Samson started crying.
+I checked and checked, and there was nothing wrong— and nothing he was looking at except the horse.
 He stopped when I rinsed off the medicine.